ZiedYousfi/analolzer/mdr/README.md

 This is totally made by reverse engineering.
 I know that there is a lot of this kind of software around but it always feels like they are not up to date and doesn't really give usable information by other software.
 So I decided to make my own implementation in Rust.
 I used a lot of different tools to reverse engineer the .rofl files, including a hex editor, a disassembler, and a debugger.
 I also looked at existing open source projects that deal with .rofl files to get an idea of how they work.
 But none of them were really up to date/easy to use.

 This isn't being built for cheating reasons as I assume that once a match is played, there is nothing you really can do to cheat with it.
-This is more for data analysis, match history tracking, and other similar use cases.
+This is more for data analysis, match history tracking, and other similar use cases that are not provided by the developer API of Riot.